-This Italian pesto bread is an easy braided bread recipe that is perfect for any occasion.
-Light and fluffy homemade Italian bread is braided with bright green basil pesto for not only a beautiful presentation, but delicious flavor.
+This savory braided pesto bread recipe is made from scratch.
+Light and fluffy, this homemade bread is braided with bright green basil pesto for a tasty, beautiful side dish.

 This post was originally published in February 2020 and has been updated for content.

 Making homemade bread can sometimes seem intimidating, especially one that is braided.
-Even though this Italian pesto bread requires a little bit of extra time, my easy to follow step by step instructions will have you on your way to creating a beautiful braided loaf in no time.
+Even though this pesto bread requires a little bit of time, my easy to follow step by step instructions make it easy to create.

 Jump to: